-All expenses and operations have been underwritten by Norma and Hal Stayman and have been complimented by a one-time donation from the Directors.
+All expenses and operations have been underwritten by Hal Stayman and have been complimented by a one-time donation from the Directors.
 EIA is not funded by sponsors.
 Everyone in leadership serves as a volunteer.

 Hal was co-founder and Bailli (President) of the Palm Beach Chapter of la Chaine des Rotisseurs.
 He was later elevated to Chief Operating Officer/Director General of the Chaine des Rotisseurs USA, a position in which he served for eight years.
 He was the first and only person to hold this position.
 Hal also was a Chevalier/Commandeur of the Chevaliers du Tastevin in Palm Beach, New York and Houston; and a Master Commander and Provost General USA of the Knights of the Vine.
 Among numerous awards, he received the coveted honor of the Escoffier Society "Man of the Year" award.

 In 1993 he joined Distinguished Restaurants of North America (DiRoNA) and served as Director of Inspections for twelve years.
 Norma and Hal's company, Distinguished Dining Associates, was the exclusive and independent evaluating agency for DiRoNA for twelve years.

 Hal served as Executive Director of the Florida State Turnpike Authority.
 He was the youngest director of a major US turnpike then or since.
 Later, he was named Founding Secretary of the Florida Department of Professional and Business Regulations, (Governor's Cabinet).